 It’s party time in Canada as the nation’s year-long birthday bash rolls on.
 The French may have staked their claim nearly five hundred years ago, but Canada as we know it, is only 150 years old.
 And it’s that celebration of the nation’s Confederation that has further fired up the travel boom to Canada.
 Kiwis are part of that global love affair with Air New Zealand just announcing increased flights to Vancouver.

 Out east, I’ve just enjoyed my first foray to the capital city of Ottawa.
 Similarly sized to Auckland’s population, but a lot more compact, like all great capital cities, Ottawa is a wedding-cake city, studded with grand patriotic confections.
 But she’s not a stuffy, stilted town, groaning under the weight of bureaucracy.
-She’s incredibly photogenic, carpeted in green spaces, with a convivial and embracing spirit.
+She’s incredibly photogenic, carpeted in green spaces, with a playful, gregarious and welcoming spirit.

 The inner-core of Ottawa boasts some strikingly distinctive neighbourhoods, like Wellington West, The Glebe and China Town.
 Wellington West is a foodie favourite, crammed with cafes, bakeries and specialty stores like Emulsify – a veritable trove of the world’s best olive oils and balsamic vinegars.
 If you find yourself in China Town, you must check out The Shang, a 45 year old institution, where the resident karaoke star, China Doll, is even more famous than their egg rolls.